Passive solar energy transfer mechanisms

 Convection heat transfer

-Thermal transmission by convection is based on the exchange of heat between two bodies at different temperatures that are in contact.
+Diagram of a natural ventilation system in a homeConvective heat transfer is based on the thermal exchange between two bodies at different temperatures that are in contact.
 This process is governed by the first principle of thermodynamics.

-An example of this thermodynamic process is when we touch a radiator with our hand, at this moment, the radiator (hotter) transfers thermal energy to our hand (colder) by convection.
+A common example of this process is when we touch a hot radiator with our hand.
+At that moment, heat is transferred from the radiator (warmer) to our hand (colder) by convection.

-In buildings constructed following the parameters of passive architecture, it is very important to use constructive elements with a high thermal insulation capacity.
-Thermal bridges should be avoided in exterior door and window coatings.
+In buildings constructed under the principles of passive architecture, it is crucial to use materials with a high thermal insulation capacity.
+Thermal bridges at the junctions of exterior doors and windows must be avoided to ensure the energy efficiency of the system.

 Author: